Troubleshoot and resolve echoing in your room

 - Use a headset while on appear.in.
 This way there isn't any chance that a mic will pick up the audio from the room

-If none of the above resolves your issue, you can of course contact our support team by sending in an email to firstname.lastname@example.org.
-In the email, be sure to include any troubleshooting that you've already done, and a detailed description of the situation!
+If none of the above resolves the echo, you can contact our support team by sending in an email to email@example.com.
+In the email, be sure to include any troubleshooting that you've already done and a detailed description of the situation!